dawegw2/EECS1710-Project-4-/README.md

 - Scroll wheel can adjust slider and knob settings

 Libraries Used:
-- Minim Library (For audio, such as triggering drum machine sounds and creating the waveforms )
+- Minim Library (For audio functions, such as triggering drum sounds notes, as well as the drum machine itsef and how to create and patch instruments)
 - ControlP5 Library (For the GUI and controling audio functions, such as volume gain and harmonics)
 - The Midibus Library (For Midi keyboard support)